‘Playboy’ Model Antje Utgaard Goes Topless In New Pic As She Begins Her ‘Birthday Shenanigans’

 When it comes to shedding her clothes to titillate her fans, American Playboy model Antje Utgaard has no qualms about it.

 Although fans have seen her nude and near-nude pictures plenty, they never seem to get enough of her.

-The model recently took to her Instagram account and wowed her fans with a new topless picture — one which instantly sent temperatures soaring.
+The model recently took to her Instagram account and wowed her fans with a new topless picture, one which instantly sent temperatures soaring.

-Antje wore a printed underwear and lied on her bed to pose for the picture.
-She covered her eyes with eye pads, wore a cherry-colored lipstick and censored her breasts with her hands.
+Antje wore a printed underwear set and lied on her bed to pose for the picture.
+She covered her eyes with eye pads, wore a cherry-colored lipstick, and censored her breasts with her hands.

 She wore her hair into soft, romantic curls and left her lips slightly parted to pull off a very seductive look.